nom-app/create-nom-app/README.md

 This service builds and publishes all `packages` to the Verdaccio registry.

+If you make changes to a package, or wish to republish the packages to the Verdaccio registry, run `make reup-packages`.

 ## License

 Licenses are also available within each package.